huaweicloud/terraform-provider-huaweicloud/docs/resources/er_instance.md

   allowed.

 * `availability_zones` - (Required, List) The availability zone list where the ER instance is located.
+  The maximum number of availability zone is two.
+Select two AZs to configure active-active deployment for high availability which will ensure reliability and disaster recovery.

 * `asn` - (Required, Int, ForceNew) The BGP AS number of the ER instance.
   The valid value is range from `64,512` to `65534` or range from `4,200,000,000` to `4,294,967,294`.